Lupennat/lupdo-sqlite/README.md

 > **Note**
 > Custom Aggregate and Function must be adapted as required if using numbers.

+## Parameters Binding

+Lupdo-sqlite ignore type definition of `TypeBinding` parameter.\
+Lupdo-sqlite does not support array of parameters.

 ## Not Integer Numbers

 > **Warning**